Navigating through COVID-19

 We are here for you.

-We understand this is, and will be, a tough time for many.
-We do have financial relief measures in place to support our members who require it with respect to loans and mortgages.
-Any member who feels they need this support can call our Member Hub at 604-419-8888.
+We understand this is a tough time for many and we are working to support our members.
+Any member who feels they need assistance can call our Member Hub at 604-419-8888.

 Should I make any changes to my investment portfolio?

 If there are no changes to your financial goals, we do not recommend making any changes to your investment portfolio.
 Corrections are a natural part of the investment cycle and, over the long term, investors who stay invested and do not try to “time the market” are usually better off.
 Markets typically recover quickly, and if you miss the big positive days, it can negatively affect your long-term returns.
 If your financial goals have changed, it is important to let your G&F advisor know so we can review your portfolio to make sure it is right for you.

 Read our latest article: Tips for Staying Invested during Volatile Markets

 Watch our Q&A videos: Financial planning advice in turbulent markets

 See the following websites for information on accessing government support:

 - BC Emergency Benefit for Workers - a $1,000 tax-free, one-time benefit for B.C. residents whose ability to work has been affected due to COVID-19.

 - BC Hydro - Note that BC Hydro's COVID-19 Relief Fund was closed on June 30.